OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/external-idp/external-idp-lifetime.md

         You can validate the URL using the **Test configuration** link.

     1. **Scopes**: Clicking the **Test** button after you enter the well-known configuration URL fetches all the scopes supported and enabled in the identity provider.
 The scopes are displayed on the **Configuration details** section.
 Any required scope for the user authentication process can be added and saved for the configuration.

+       **Note:** Please follow these guidelines when selecting values for scopes:

+       * Select your value from the provided list of acceptable values in Configuration details section, ensuring that it matches exactly.

+       * Avoid entering values that are not included in the provided list.

+       * Pay attention to letter case (uppercase/lowercase) and formatting requirements if specified.

+       Selecting values outside the provided list may result in errors or data inconsistencies.

         **Default Selected Scopes**:
           By default, the following scopes are added for all identity providers and cannot be removed:

         * openid